LEARNING TREK TO ALASKA!

 Please contact Nate Pawelek for more information or to get involved.

 Youth are invited (encouraged) to participate in the wider UU community that hosts youth conferences, or “cons” throughout the year.
-These are 2-night weekend events led by the youth supervised by adults when the youth bond, develop leadership skills, and have a great time.
-Adults attend to ensure safety and keep the kids fed (and provide the candy).
+These overnight weekend events are typically led by the youth and supervised by adults.
+Cons are valuable for youth bonding, developing leadership skills, and having a great time.
+Adults ensure safety and keep the kids well-fed.

 Adults: You’re Invited to Join the TUCW Youth Ministry

-This ministry team works with Rev. Shelly to plan, organize, and coordinate the program and support our youth leadership development.
+This ministry team works with Nate Pawelek to plan, organize, and coordinate the program and support our youth leadership development.
 Training is provided.

 Please feel free to reach out to Nate Pawelek to share your past experiences and discuss your future participation in these special opportunities to serve our congregation.
 Thank you!